 zaddonly returns the number of new elements added to the sorted set.
 With this option included, though,

-zaddwill return the number changed elements.
+zaddwill return the number of changed elements.
 This includes newly added members and members whose scores were changed.

 INCR: This causes the command to increment the member’s score value.
 If the member doesn’t yet exist, the command will add it to the sorted set with the increment as its score, as if its original score was